timonschapeler/random_date_generator/README.md

 It reveals the weekday on another button press.
 It can be used to train calculating the weekday for any random date.

+v1.0.0
+Date generation in a fixed (default) range

+v1.0.1
-Added the option to check a date via a text field, date has to be given as 'yyyy-MM-dd'.
+Added the option to check a date via a text field.
+Added a settings menu, where the year range can be specified.

-## Current date regime
+## Default date range
 1700 - 2400

 ## Thanks